 Home to the best buffet in America (I gave them that accolade BTW) this resort has a Willy Wonka-whimsical vibe!
 Check out the atrium and the carousel of flowers in the lobby – there are endless places to take photos at this place + amazing lighting!

-Thanks for reading the Top Photography Spots in Las Vegas!
+Thanks for reading my “Best Photo Spots in Las Vegas, Nevada”.
 Are there any spots I left out that you absolutely LOVE?
 Leave a comment below and for more of my travel guides head here!